helciodev/helciodev/README.md

   <img align='right' src="https://github-readme-stats.anuraghazra1.vercel.app/api/top-langs/?username=helciodev&layout=compact&theme=tokyonight" />
 </a>

  ### I am a dev from Angola who loves the frontend part of web development.
-Feel free to browse through my projects and don't forget to give it a star if you like it.
+Feel free to browse through my projects and to give them a star if you like them.
 <!--
 **helciodev/helciodev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.